mjkrause/change-file-structure/README.md

 # change-file-structure
-Naive script to convert a file-type-oriented file structure into a directory-date-oriented structure
+Naive script to restructure a directory tree by converting parent-child relationships.

 Run it like so (Python 3.6):